-The definitions of words and phrases used in Chapter 16B (Development Standards) are found at Article 3 of Chapter 16 of the Land Use Code.
+The definitions of words and phrases used in Chapter 16B are found at Article 3 of Chapter 16 of the Land Use Code and within specific provisions of this Chapter 16B.

 Article 2 Subdivision, Site, and Lot Design

 The creation of lots and, in turn, the creation of potential building sites, through the process of subdivision, re-subdivision, lot consolidation greatly impacts the character of the Town.
 Lot creation should remain sensitive to the environment and topography while also ensuring that the lot meets the requirements and limitations of the zone district in which the lot is located and the lot can be adequately served with access and utilities.